 "was arguable that in breach of Article 101 TFEU the MSA agreements fell short of a full transfer of the non-discrimination aspect of Ericsson's FRAND obligation and that the anti-competitive nature of this breach renders the MSA agreements as a whole anti-competitive and void."Sir Timothy Lloyd and Lord Justice Tomlinson agreed and the Court allowed the appeal.

-If anyone wants to discuss this case or patent construction in general, he or she should call me on 020 7404 5252 during office hours or send me a message through my contact form.
+Should anyone wish to discuss this case or patent or competition law in general, he or she should call me on 020 7404 5252 during office hours or send a message through my contact form.